fgabel/Deep-Learning-and-Automated-Driving-Papernotes/comments/Self-Driving Cars: A Survey.md

 The **Obstacle Avoider** subsystem receives the Trajectory computed by the **Motion Planner** and changes it (typically reducing the velocity), if necessary, to avoid collisions.
 Finally, the **Controller** subsystem receives the Motion Planner trajectory, eventually modified by the Obstacle Avoider subsystem, and computes and sends Effort commands to the actuators of the steering wheel, throttle and brakes in order to make the car execute the Modified Trajectory as best as the physical world allows.

+The above points will be dealt with extensively in the following.

+- **Localizer subsystem**: Depends mostly on GPS, which is unreliable in urban scenarios.
+Thus, other sensor modalities such as LiDAR, cameras or hybrid approaches can feed an EKF or similar for localization.
+- **Mapper subsystem**: There are metric (as a regular grid) and topological (as a graph of irregular nodes) representations of the environment.
+A very common metric representation is [Occupancy grid mapping](https://en.wikipedia.org/wiki/Occupancy_grid_mapping) where the occupancy of grid cells (in the range of centimeters) is calculated using sensor data.
+[GraphSLAM](https://en.wikipedia.org/wiki/GraphSLAM) imposes soft contraints onto a path.
+Combining these two in an online manner (FastSLAM) is a very common occurance in self-driving cars these days.